amannj/amannj.github.io/_posts/2020-11-30-pro-poor-growth.md

 date: 2020-05-01
 ---

 I am pleased to announce the publication of the book series *'Designing Integrated Industrial Policies Volume I & II.
-For Inclusive Development in Asia'.* (edited by Shigeru Thomas Otsubo, Christian Samen Otchia) to which Nobuya Haraguchi and I have contributed chapter *'3.
+For Inclusive Development in Asia'.* (edited by Shigeru Thomas Otsubo, and Christian Samen Otchia) to which Nobuya Haraguchi and I have contributed chapter *'3.
 Importance of Manufacturing Development and Structural Change for Pro-Poor Growth'*.

-Please follow the respective links to learn more on
+Please follow the respective links to learn more about
 <a href="https://www.routledge.com/Designing-Integrated-Industrial-Policies-Volume-I-For-Inclusive-Development/Otsubo-Otchia/p/book/9780367896355" target="_blank">Volume I</a>
 and
 <a href="https://www.routledge.com/Designing-Integrated-Industrial-Policies-Volume-II-For-Inclusive-Development/Otsubo-Otchia/p/book/9780367896379" target="_blank">VolumeII</a>,